RobRendell/gTove/README.md

 The implemented list is now very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Allow the GM to customise the pieces roster columns, adding, rearranging and deleting columns.
-A column can show a built-in value (prone, flat, visible etc.), or a custom value editable in the pieces roster table: string, number, bonus (i.e. a number that is always signed) or fraction (e.g. hit points).

 ## Plans/TODO

 * Pieces roster improvements: